 In truth, there’s nothing you can do to quickly change the situation for this holiday season unless both parents agree.
 Modifying court-ordered custody agreements and parenting time schedules takes time.
 We’re sorry to be the bearer of bad news, but we wouldn’t want to give you false hope.
 You CAN pursue a modification of your custody agreement or parenting time schedule, but not a week before Christmas.
 The gears of the court grind slowly, and it’s important to have realistic expectations so you don’t set yourself up for disappointment.

 However, just because it’s too late to change the situation for this year, doesn’t mean you can’t get a jump start on next Christmas!
-If you aren’t happy with your court-ordered parenting time / holiday time order because your ex gets more time with your kids than you do, or your parenting time schedule hardly gives you any time with them, you have choices.
-Although you will be required to prove to the court that some of your circumstances have changed to warrant the modification of your custody order.
+If you aren’t happy with your court-ordered parenting time / holiday time order (because your ex gets more time with your kids than you do) or your parenting time schedule hardly gives you any time with them, you have choices.
+Although you’ll be required to prove to the court that some of your circumstances have changed to warrant the modification of your custody order.

 Come and talk to us if you want to spend more time with your kids

-Here in Oakland County, family court judges are willing to allow modifications to custody agreements and parenting time schedules, as long as the parent requesting the change can prove that there’s been a change in circumstances to warrant the changes.
-At that point, they consider things like what the change in circumstance was, what kind of proof you have to back up your claims, and whether or not the modification will be good for your child.
+Here in Oakland County, family court judges are willing to allow modifications to custody agreements and parenting time schedules, as long as you can prove that there’s been a change in circumstances that warrants the modification.
+At that point, they consider things like what the changes were, what kind of proof you have to back up your claims, and whether or not the modification will be good for your child.

 Whether you live in Farmington, Royal Oak, Novi, Commerce or Bloomfield Hills, our skilled and experienced family lawyers can help you address all of your custody and visitation concerns.
 As parents, we understand how much you love your children, and how badly you want to be with them during the holidays.
 So if you miss your kids this Christmas and want next year to be different, call us at (248) 479-6200.
 We’re available 24/7, and we’ll do everything we can to help you prepare for a better future with your children.